lrusso/LlamaWebServer/README.md

 # Llama Web Server

 This is a web server implementation of Llama that lets you run a GGUF model file locally.
 It includes a user interface that's similar to WhatsApp.
-By default, the project automatically downloads a `Llama-3.1-8B-Instruct-Q8_0` AI model file.
+By default, the project automatically downloads the `Llama-3.1-8B-Instruct-Q8_0` AI model file.
 Alternatively, you can download a GGUF model file from [HuggingFace.co](https://huggingface.co) and place it in the `model` folder.

 ## How to run the server